 As with any company placing reliance on other parties for financial support, the Directors acknowledge that there can be no certainty that this support will continue, although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.

-Based on these indications, (namely cashflow projections and commitment of support from the related entity), along with the current cash position, the Directors believe that it remains appropriate to prepare the financial statements on a going concern basis.
+Based on these indications and factors, the Directors believe that it remains appropriate to prepare the financial statements on a going concern basis.

 1.2 Summary of significant accounting policies